Genji: Days of the Blade

 Genji: Days of the Blade, known in Japan as is a 2006 hack and slash video game developed by Game Republic and published by Sony Computer Entertainment for the PlayStation 3.
 It is the sequel to Genji: Dawn of the Samurai and the first game to be released under the newly rebranded Japan Studio.

 Genji: Days of the Blade takes place three years after the end of Dawn of the Samurai.
 The Heishi clan, defeated at the end of the previous game, has returned, its military strength bolstered by the use of unholy magic that allows its legions of soldiers to turn into hulking demons.
 Yoshitsune and his stalwart friend Benkei must do battle with the newly restored Heishi army; this time, however, they gain two powerful allies in their war—the priestess Shizuka, and the spear wielder, Lord Buson.
 Like the previous Genji game, Days of the Blade is loosely based on the classic work The Tale of the Heike.

 The game's presentation at E3 2006 went viral after the producer said that the game was "based on famous battles, which actually took place in ancient Japan" and later battled what he described as a "giant enemy crab".

 Gameplay

 As with the original Genji, the gameplay bears strong similarities to that of Capcom's Onimusha series.
-The player controls four characters—Minamoto no Yoshitsune, a samurai and the protagonist of the previous game; Musashibo Benkei, a giant club-wielding monk and Yoshitsune's old friend; Shizuka Gozen, a female priestess; and Lord Buson, a spear-wielding warrior who bears a striking resemblance to one of Yoshitsune's old foes.
+The player controls four characters—Minamoto no Yoshitsune, a samurai and the protagonist of the previous game; Musashibo Benkei, a giant club-wielding monk and Yoshitsune's old friend; Shizuka Gozen, a female priestess; and Lord Buson, a spear-wielding god of war who possesses the body of Kagekiyo, Yoshitsune's most deadliest foe.
 All four characters have separate lifebars, but should one die, the game ends regardless of the other characters' health at the time.

 Unlike the previous game, all characters have access to a real-time weapon change feature that lets them switch between their main weapons quickly, without interrupting the flow of combat.
 Days of the Blade was one of the first games for the PlayStation 3 that utilize the built-in hard drive.